2 Chronicles 6:11

 And there I have provided a place for the ark, which contains the covenant of the LORD that He made with the children of Israel."

-in which is the covenant of the LORD
+which contains the covenant of the LORD

 Persons / Places / Events